apyle/StatInfer_PeerAssessment2/PA2.md

 to reject the hypothesis in favor of the alternative hypothesis the confidence interval must include the number zero.
 For this test, the range is 1.77 to 8.73.
-Based on these test results, we can say with a high likelihood that the means are different.
+Based on these test results, we can say with a high likelihood that the means are different which implies the delivery method of orange juice has a greater impact on guinea pig tooth length than the asorbic acid supplement.

 ```r